• Skip to primary navigation

 museum art sketch tortoise sayostudio

-The initial sketch I created of a gopher tortoise tunnel.
-The exhibit use was a little different than how I initially drew it, so they gave me feedback to incorporate in color.
-I flipped the art, removed the above-ground portion, and rearranged some of the critters.
+Initial sketch of a gopher tortoise tunnel.
+After receiving feedback, Nicolle flipped the art, removed the above-ground portion, and rearranged some of the critters.

-For the gopher tortoise tunnels, the museum needed an illustrated view underground.
+The museum needed an illustrated view of underground tortoise tunnels.
 The gopher tortoise, Gopherus polyphemus, lives across the Southeastern United States.
-Averaging close to a foot long, the gopher tortoise certainly isn’t the largest turtle, but its ecosystem impact is huge.
-The tortoise burrows tunnels into the soft-sand of longleaf pine forests, making homes for over 350 other species.
+Averaging close to a foot long, these aren’t the largest turtles, but their ecosystem impacts are huge.
+The tortoise burrows tunnels into the soft sand of longleaf pine forests, making homes for over 350 other species!

-I created this museum exhibit illustration to give museum visitors a glimpse into the tortoise’s tunnel and some of the other animals that call the burrow home.
-First, I sketched the tunnel and the animals to match their exhibit design.
-After collecting feedback from the exhibit team, I started creating the color art.
-To start, I digitally sculpted the tunnels with Zbrush.
-Then, I drew the animals using iPad’s Procreate.
+Nicolle created this exhibit illustration to give the museum’s visitors a glimpse into the tortoise’s tunnel where many other animals live.
+First, she sketched the tunnel and the animals to match the look and feel of the overall exhibit.
+After collecting feedback from the team, it was time to create the color art.
+To start, Nicolle digitally sculpted the tunnels with Zbrush.
+Then she drew the animals using iPad’s Procreate.
 The final illustrated cross-section of the tortoise tunnels was composited in Photoshop.
-It shows a striped-skunk (Mephitis mephitis), an eastern indigo snake (Drymarchon couperi), a gopher frog (Rana capito), the florida mouse (Podomys floridanus), gopher tortoise ticks (Amblyomma tuberculatum), tortoise shell caterpillars (Ceratophaga vicinella), a gopher tortoise copris beetle (Copris gopher), and the gopher tortoise itself.
+It shows a striped skunk (Mephitis mephitis), an eastern indigo snake (Drymarchon couperi), a gopher frog (Rana capito), the florida mouse (Podomys floridanus), gopher tortoise ticks (Amblyomma tuberculatum), tortoise shell caterpillars (Ceratophaga vicinella), a gopher tortoise copris beetle (Copris gopher), and the gopher tortoise itself.

 gopher tortoise exhibit illustration by Nicolle R. Fuller

-A look at the final museum exhibit illustration for the gopher tortoise.
+Install view showing the final illustration of the gopher tortoise tunnels.
 Exhibit photos courtesy of J. Kelton, Cook Museum of Natural Science.

 Virtually Visiting the Cook Museum to See Exhibit Illustrations